RPS Young Classical Writers Prize

 As well as the insight and encouragement it gives others, writing about music can be hugely invigorating in itself.
 Young people are often only asked to write about music in essays at school, college or university, where certain formalities can limit their expression.
 With this new prize, we invite you to unleash your imagination, and set out to capture in words what makes classical music so boundless, enlivening and timeless.

-The Prize is open to anyone living in the UK aged between 16 and 25 on 1 January 2021.
+The Prize is open to anyone living in the UK or Ireland aged between 16 and 25 on 1 January 2021.
 You may already enjoy writing about music or have no prior experience doing so.
 Even if you’ve never tried before, why not give it a go?

 - First prize: £1000